-LEA Comments from April 28, 2023 Letter to Milan REI X, LLC Leighton Responses to LEA Comments 12 All fieldwork at the site must be performed under the direct oversight of a State of California licensed professional geologist or a civil engineer as identified in Section 5.5.3 of the Stipulated Notice and Order.
+LEA Comments from April 28, 2023 Letter to Milan REI X, LLC Leighton Responses to LEA Comments 18 All investigation derived wastes from subsurface soil drilling and stockpile soil cuttings should be segregated and stored separately as an interim until soil profile is completed for proper disposal.
+Leighton proposes to manage all investigation derived wastes (IDW) generated during drilling in close proximity to the original boring location.
+The soil will be placed on and covered with plastic sheeting a minimum of 10 mil in thickness.
+Supplemental Response: The IDW will be properly disposed offsite or recycled for reuse onsite based on the analytical test results of the soil samples (Section 3.5.4).
+19 All fieldwork at the Site must be performed under the direct oversight of a State of California licensed professional geologist or a civil engineer as identified in Section 5.5.3 of the Stipulated Notice and Order.
 In accordance with Section 5.5.3 of the Stipulated Notice & Order, and in accordance with general industry practices, all fieldwork at the Site will be performed under the supervision of a State of California licensed professional geologist or a civil engineer.
-13 A representative of the LEA staff must be allowed to observe field sampling activities when conducted.
+Supplemental Response: In accordance with Section 5.5.3 of the Stipulated Notice & Order, and in accordance with general industry practices, "All fieldwork regarding the analytical investigation/testing shall be conducted in accordance with the approved workplan and under the supervision of a licensed Civil Engineer, Certified Engineering Geologist, or similar professional licensed by the State of California."
+20 A representative of the LEA staff must be allowed to observe field sampling activities when conducted.
 The LEA staff must be notified a minimum of 72 hours prior to initiating field activities at the Site.
 Also, notify the LEA if there are any deviations to be made from the proposed workplan with sampling locations during fieldwork.
-A representative of the LEA may observe field sampling activities while such operations are ongoing; LEA representatives are expected to abide by appropriate health and safety precautions.
-Milan and Leighton are not responsible for the health and safety of LEA representatives.
-The LEA staff will be notified a minimum of 72 hours prior to the initiation of field activities at the Site and will be notified if there are any deviations to be made from the proposed workplan sampling locations during fieldwork.
+A representative of the LEA may observe field sampling activities at any time.
+The LEA staff will be notified a minimum of 72 hours prior to the initiation of field activities at the site and will be notified if there are any deviations to be made from the proposed workplan sampling locations during fieldwork.